savetheplatypi/savetheplatypi.github.io/1_Past.md

 				<header class="major">
 					<h3>Technology</h3>
 				</header>
-				<p>From BBS bulletin boards in the 90's to brief forays into IT.  .</p>
+				<p>From BBS bulletin boards in the 90's to brief forays into IT.</p>
 				<ul class="actions">
 					<li><a href="https://www.linkedin.com/in/savetheplatypi/detail/recent-activity/shares/" class="button">Learn more on LinkedIn</a></li>
 				</ul>